 - How Much Does Medicaid Pay Towards a Nursing Home?

 - How to Find Nursing Homes that Accept Medicaid Near Me

-Yes, Medicare does cover nursing home costs, but only for short, approved visits.
+Medicare may cover some nursing home costs, but only for short, approved visits.
 Medicare Part A (hospital insurance) covers some specific, short-term services within a skilled nursing facility (or at home) if deemed medically necessary.
-For example, it covers skilled treatment for an injury or illness in a nursing home.
+For example, it may cover skilled treatment for an injury or illness in a nursing home.

 Original Medicare (Part A and Part B) only pays for nursing home care up to 100 days maximum (the average stay is 22 days).
-Some Medicare Advantage Plans (Part C) also offer partial coverage, but only if the nursing home contracts with that plan.
+Some Medicare Advantage plans (Part C) may also offer partial coverage, but only if the nursing home contracts with that plan.

 What Is Covered by Medicare